CyberShadow/btdu/README.md

 - **Estimate unreachable extent size**

   A feature unique to btdu is the ability to estimate the amount of space used by unreachable parts of extents, i.e. data in extents containing older versions of file content which has since been overwritten.
-This btrfs "dark matter" can be an easy to overlook space hog, which could be eliminated by rewriting or defragmentating affected files.
+This btrfs "dark matter" can be an easy to overlook space hog, which could be eliminated by rewriting or defragmenting affected files.

 - **Understand btrfs space usage**